Mark2Mark/Skedge/README.md

 ---
 ##### Known Issues

+- Once a script was opened via cmd+o, the floating window is not such anymore, it will always go the the background now when you click into the Edit Tab.
 - Some people report a crash caused by scrolling in the Code Editor.
 I cannot reproduce yet, so I’ll need Console Logs.
 - ~~Some Plugins which add a DRAWBACKGROUND callback could interfere with this plugin and hence either or both fail to operate.~~ [Solved in Glyphs builds higher than around 1110]
 - Syntax Highlighting is yet very rudimentary.
 But waaay better than none.